AdoriZahard/hi3er/docs/index.md

 **You Shall Punish Evil**: Enemies struck by You Shall Know Your Sins two or more times take 40% more Total DMG.
 5 SP is restored when these enemies are hit by You Shall Know Your Sins. | 3rd

 !!! note
     Ultimate is a must priority to upgrade to +3.
 It will not only enormously boost BK's damage in Burst Mode but will also affect AF's damage.
+Be sure to let Aponia2 hit first before you use AF Active first.

-####<p align="center">Sakura - Signet of Setsuna (2nd Core)</p>
+####<p align="center">Sakura - Signet of Setsuna (3rd Core)</p>

 Signet | Priority
 ------|:----: